mordachai/com-hud/README.md

 2. Choose tags (Power/Weakness) from the HUD.
 3. Choose statuses.
 Click over than to toggle if they are positive, negative or neutral:
     - Blue (+): will add to the tags calculated in the roll
-    - Orange (-): will subtract from the tags calculated in the roll
+    - Yellow (-): will subtract from the tags calculated in the roll
     - Grey (0): will do nothing to the roll.
 If a tag has no use in the next roll let it like this
 4. Click the corresponding move macro in the macro hotbar.